 - Giovanna Carpani, Ilaria Pietrini for the E-Limina (Trademark) technology, linking isotopic and microbial investigations to aid the analysis of the biodegradation of contaminated sites (natural attenuation).

 - Filomena Castaldo, Orazio Lo Chiano, Alessandro Riva for the ultra-intensified CO2 bio-fixation technology, which is based on the bio-fixation of CO2 by microalgae in photobioreactors lit by an artificial light adapted specifically for their optimal photosynthesis.

-Eni Award categories
+The current Eni Award categories

-- Energy Transition Award: research into innovative use of hydrocarbons and energy efficiency as a bridge to decarbonization of the energy system.
+- Energy Transition award: research into innovative use of hydrocarbons and energy efficiency as a bridge to decarbonization of the energy system.

-- Energy Frontiers Award: technological innovation in the fields of renewable energy sources and energy storage, as part of decarbonization of the energy system and access to energy in developing countries.
+- Energy Frontiers award: technological innovation in the fields of renewable energy sources and energy storage, as part of decarbonization of the energy system and access to energy in developing countries.

-- Advanced Environmental Solutions Award: research and development of technologies in the field of environmental remediation and protection.
+- Advanced Environmental Solutions award: research and development of technologies in the field of environmental remediation and protection.

-- Young Researcher of the Year Award: two awards for graduates of Italian universities who have written dissertations for research doctorates on preventing water, soil or atmospheric pollution, recovery and reuse of disused industrial sites, technological innovation in the fields of renewable sources and energy storage, or innovative use of hydrocarbons as a bridge to decarbonization of the energy system.
+- Young Researcher of the Year award: two awards for graduates of Italian universities who have written dissertations for research doctorates on preventing water, soil or atmospheric pollution, recovery and reuse of disused industrial sites, technological innovation in the fields of renewable sources and energy storage, or innovative use of hydrocarbons as a bridge to decarbonization of the energy system.